- Switzerland travel tips: how to save money for train, food, and more

 To climb the tower, it’s CHF 5 (2 for under 16), the fee is included in the Geneva Pass

-Opening times: varies depending on the season, see the timetable here
+Opening times: vary depending on the season, see the timetable here

 The oldest house in Geneva, Maison Tavel – which means travel house – is now a museum that showcases what life in Switzerland is like.
 It was built in the 12th century, although it was rebuilt after a fire in the 14th century.
 Its distinctive black stone facade is difficult to miss and the exhibition also includes multimedia screens and models.